Mosqlimate-project/sprint-template/scores/scores.md

 |S5                |Interval Score  | 52        |
 |S6                |Interval Score  | 26        |

+where S* is given by the follow equation:

+$$
+\[S = \frac{1}{W_f}\sum_{i}^{W_f} S_i\]
+$$

 The models were ranked according to each score, that is, each model received rank R1, R2, …, R6, for each year and state.
-Finally, the final ranking RYS of the models were calculated with the following formula, for each year and state:
+Finally, the final ranking R<sub>YS</sub> of the models were calculated for each year and state, given by:

-(...)
+$$
+\[ R_{Y,S} = \sum_{x=1}^6 \frac{1}{R_i}\]
+$$

+A global ranking was calculated using a similar method

+## Ensemble

+Voting regressor
+A voting regressor is a meta estimator that takes the average or weighted averages of the forecasts produced by all the models in the ensemble.
+When using a weighted average, various weighting schemes will be explored to optimize the ensemble's performance.

+Stacking regressor
+The Stacking regressor is similar to the Voting regressor, with the difference that it combines the individual forecasts using a regression model specified.
+This final estimator is trained using cross-validation.

 # Results

-Table below shows the teams and their corresponding model_ids:
+Table below shows the teams and their corresponding model id:

 | Team                     | Model id |